You set out from White Cliffs with a plan to stay at Mutawintji National Park. It’s only about 150km away – an easy day. Or maybe not…

 Coming Back For More

 Mutawintji is one of those places that keeps calling you back.
-This was our second visit.
+This was our third visit.
 Once you come here, you’ll be back again.
 It’s a spiritual place – a gentle heart in an unforgiving landscape.

 Any errors or omissions are mine alone.